Towards chemical accuracy with shallow quantum circuits: A Clifford-based Hamiltonian engineering approach: Theory and Method

 Since the $r$ linearly independent columns of $X_{Q}$ are not unique, we may optimize the columns chosen such that $R$ is maximized.
 To do this, we reorder the columns of $X_Q$ by a permutation $s$

 before the Gaussian elimination and allow $s$ to change freely.
 Furthermore, we permit the single-qubit Clifford gates $\{C_j\}$ shown in Fig.~\ref{fig:workflow} to vary freely among all 24 different single-qubit Clifford operators.
+Although these gates do not generate entanglement in the quantum state, they allow $Q_k$ to traverse the Pauli string space, and eventually, help to shape the optimization landscape such that a high-quality local minimum can be reached easily.
 The parameters $s$ and $\{C_j\}$ can be optimized by some classical discrete optimizer.
 The overall workflow for Clifford-based Hamiltonian engineering, illustrated in Fig.~\ref{fig:workflow}, is as follows.
 At the beginning of each optimization step, we input a list of single-qubit Clifford gates $\{C_{j}\}$ and permutation $s$.
 Subsequently, we obtain $\{Q_{k}\}$ using Eq. \ref{eq:Q_expression}. $\{Q_k\}$ and $s$, combined with the Hamiltonian $H=\sum w_{l}h_{l}$, are then used to generate the Clifford transformation $U_{\textrm{C}}$ by the aforementioned greedy algorithm.
 After that, the Hamiltonian is transformed according to Eq.~\ref{eq:transform_H}.
 Finally, we calculate the reward function $R$ using Eq.~\ref{eq:final_R} and update $\{C_{j}\}$ and $s$ for the next iteration.
 After the optimization is complete, VQE with the engineered $\hat H'$ is performed to calculate the molecular energy.
+It is worth noting that the discrete optimization over $s$ and $C_j$ is not the key component of \ourmethod{}.
+Rather, the greedy algorithm, which constructs $U_\textrm{C}$ from given $s$ and $\{C_j\}$, is the primary driver behind the success of \ourmethod{}.
+In Table~\ref{tab:chem_no_opt} we show that based on random $s$ \ourmethod{} significantly improves the $R_y$ ansatz.